GLOBAL MARKETS-Oil, stocks gain, but rising infection rates spark concerns

 Credit rating agency Moody's warned that the stimulus measures will leave advanced economies with much higher debt than they accumulated during the last financial crisis.
 "Government debt/GDP ratios will rise by around 19 percentage points, nearly twice as much as in 2009 during the (global financial crisis)... the rise in debt burdens will be more immediate and pervasive, reflecting the acuteness and breadth of the shock posed by the coronavirus," Moody's said.

-Oil rose about 2% on tighter supplies from major producers and as coronavirus lockdowns continued to ease, but gains were capped by worries that a worldwide rise in new infections might stall a fuel demand recovery.
+Oil rose about 2% on tighter supplies from major producers and as coronavirus lockdowns continued to ease, but gains were capped by worries that a worldwide rise in new infections might stall a recovery in fuel demand.
 Brent oil futures, the international benchmark, rose 89 cents to settle at $43.08 a barrel.
 U.S. crude futures settled up 71 cents at $40.46.

 U.S. gold futures settled 0.8% higher at $1,766.40 an ounce.